 Big Boss Man released their debut album ‘Humanize‘ in 2001.
-Creating a clear definition of the Big Boss Man sound – a hip Hammond hybrid of 60’s and 70’s drenched R’n’B, Funk, Latin, Jazz, Soul and Pop.
-Recently recut on LP due to demand around the release of their third album ‘Full English Beat Breakfast’
+Creating a clear definition of the Big Boss Man sound – a hip Hammond hybrid of 60’s R’N’B, Latin, Soul, Bongo-Fuzz and Funk.
+The album was last recut on vinyl LP around the release of their third album ‘Full English Beat Breakfast’.

-Since its release, tracks from the album have featured on numerous compilations albums.
-Many tracks from the album have been hugely successful with music placements in film, TV and advertising.
-A selection of tracks from the album were used as the soundtrack to the BAFTA nominated short film “Sweet” which featured Noel Fielding and Julian Barratt of The Mighty Boosh.
-In 2009 the dancefloor killer that is ‘Sea Groove’ was used by the International Red Cross for a nationwide campaign in the USA.
-The original 7″ now being valued at £25 in the official Record Collector guide – although that’s if you can find one!
-It’s is long deleted.
-‘Party 7’ was also picked up in 2006 for Nike’s Worldwide World Cup ‘JOGA TV’ campaign featuring Thierry Henry and Eric Cantona and was subsequently reissued backed by ‘Kelvin Stardust’ the lead cut from BBM’s second album Winner as a limited 45.
+The album contains and was preceded by the dancefloor killer that is ‘Sea Groove‘, the bands first single and now much sort after on vinyl 45.
+The track has remained highly popular for the band over the years, with it currently amassing over 5 million Spotify streams.
+It was used by the International Red Cross for a nationwide campaign in the USA.
+‘Party 7‘ was also picked up in 2006 for Nike’s Worldwide World Cup ‘JOGA TV’ campaign featuring Thierry Henry and Eric Cantona and was subsequently reissued backed by ‘Kelvin Stardust’ the lead cut from BBM’s second album Winner as a limited 45.